flutter/website/src/_includes/docs/install/devices/ios-physical.md

 ##### Create your Apple ID and Apple Developer account

-To test deploying to a physical iOS device, you need an Apple ID.

-To distribute your app to the App Store, you must enroll in the Apple Developer Program.
+You can skip this step for now.
+You don't actually need an Apple Developer account until you are ready to distribute your app to the App Store.

-If you only need to test deploying your app, complete the first step and move on to the next section.
+If you only need to _test_ deploying your app, complete the first step and move on to the next section.

 1. If you don't have an [Apple ID][], create one.